 Teams utilize the feedback they received to rework their business plans.
 They then finalize their business model canvases, write one-paragraph summaries, and create five-minute pitches.
 Each team presents their pitch to the judges individually and the judges select the top three ideas.
 These three teams present their pitches to all of the participants and the participants then select the winning plan.
 The ideation lab or workshop closes with commitments to the implementation of the selected plan from participants, mentors, and judges as well as closing remarks from the organizers.
 The selected plan is considered for advancement by the entrepreneur and Archimedes Project during the development stage.

 Once an enterprise idea is generated, the entrepreneur enters a six- to twelve-month development stage.
-Archimedes Project creates an enterprise development team to help the entrepreneur vet the viability of the idea, develop an operating and launch plan, identify key performance indicators, prepare a financial model, and securing startup funding.
+Archimedes Project creates an enterprise development team to help the entrepreneur vet the viability of the idea, develop an operating and launch plan, identify key performance indicators, prepare a financial model, and secure startup funding.

 The main goal of the six-month development stage is for the Archimedes Project supported enterprise development team to work with the entrepreneur to establish an actionable launch plan to test product-market fit and the business model.
 This assists entrepreneurs in obtaining startup funding, a process which occurs throughout the development stage and into the launch stage.